-This section provides a brief overview of the weak lensing mass mapping problem, for which a comprehensive review has been proposed by \citet{Kilbinger2015}.
+This section provides a brief overview of the weak-lensing mass-mapping problem, for which a comprehensive review has been proposed by \citet{Kilbinger2015}.
 The objective is to recover a convergence map $\convmap \in \mathR^{\imgsize^2}$, which causes isotropic dilations of background galaxies, from a shear map $\shearmap \in \mathC^{\imgsize^2}$, which induces anisotropic stretching.
 Both fields are discretized over a square grid of size $\imgsize \times \imgsize$, with $\imgsize \in \mathN$, and represented as flattened one-dimensional vectors.
-In the weak lensing regime, the convergence is proportional to the projected mass along the line of sight between the background galaxies and the observer \citep{Kaiser1993}.
+In the weak-lensing regime, the convergence is proportional to the projected mass along the line of sight between the background galaxies and the observer \citep{Kaiser1993}.
 Reconstructing the convergence field is thus equivalent to estimating the projected mass distribution.

-In practice, only variations in $\convmap$ around its mean value can be recovered, due to mass-sheet degeneracy.
+In practice, only variations in $\convmap$ around its mean value can be recovered because of the mass-sheet degeneracy.
 Similarly, only the variations in $\shearmap$ around its mean value contribute to the reconstruction.
 We therefore assume, without loss of generality, that both $\convmap$ and $\shearmap$ are zero-centered.
-Under this assumption, a first-order relationship between shear and convergence can be expressed as:
+Under this assumption, a first-order relation between shear and convergence can be expressed as

-where $\convToShear \in \mathC^{\imgsize^2 \times \imgsize^2}$ is a linear operator defined as:
+where $\convToShear \in \mathC^{\imgsize^2 \times \imgsize^2}$ is a linear operator, defined as